What is the D7 visa?

 Option to Become an NHR Resident

 Portugal has a special tax program known as NHR(non-habitual resident).
 Under this program, you are exempt from or pay very little taxes on any foreign-sources income.
-For more information please read our guide to the NHR program.

-Step by step guide to apply for the D7 Visa
+Application Process for the D7 Visa

 Step1: Acquiring a NIF Number and Opening a Bank Account

-The first thing you will need to do before any legal procedures in Portugal is obtain a NIF number.
+The first thing you will need to do before any legal procedures in Portugal is to obtain a NIF number.
 This number is your legal taxation number and it allows you to carry out fiscal activities in the country.
 You can have a power of attorney obtain that number for you without the need to enter Portugal.

 After you acquire the NIF number you need to open a bank account in Portugal, which can also be done remotely.